RVerse-Tutorials/GoogleDrive1/Readme.md

 # Overview

-This tutorial will use 3 functions within the [{googledrive}](https://googledrive.tidyverse.org/) package:
+This tutorial will use 4 functions within the [{googledrive}](https://googledrive.tidyverse.org/) package:

 -   `drive_auth()` Authorize {googledrive} to access your Google Drive
 -   `drive_ls()` List contents of a folder or shared drive
 -   `drive_download()` Download a Drive file
+-   `drive_upload()` Upload a Drive file

 This code is designed to be run locally (meaning on someone’s computer manually).
 If the Google Drive folder is private, you need to run the